Soh Lip San is a partner in the firm’s International Arbitration Practice and Construction & Projects Practice.

 - Advised an Australian aviation company in drafting, reviewing, advising and negotiation of a design, build and lease agreement with an international contractor in relation to the development of its multi-million integrated private jet sales and maintenance, repair and overhaul facility in Seletar Aerospace Park.

-- Involved in the provision of S$525m (US$316m) financing for a 500MW cogeneration project.
+- Involved in the provision of S$525 million (US$316 million) financing for a 500MW cogeneration project.

-- Acting for a statutory undertaker in a dispute with their contractor over the design and build construction of a fully automated sewerage treatment plant and water reclamation facility (value – over $180 million).
+- Acted for a statutory undertaker in a dispute with their contractor over the design and build construction of a fully automated sewerage treatment plant and water reclamation facility (value – over $180 million).

 - Contributor, Hudson’s Building & Engineering Contracts, 12th Edition